 Retaliation Protections Available for a Whistleblower

 Whistleblower Protection Act of 1989 protects federal employees from retaliation after filing a whistleblowing complaint.
-Retaliation involves such activities like firing, demotion or other types of discrimination.
+Retaliation involves such activities as firing, demotion, or other types of discrimination.
 Employees can file complaints of what reasonably evidences the following:

 - Gross mismanagement